The Philippines Right Now

 Is the Philippines LGBTQ+ friendly?

-The country is socially more accepting of LGBTQ+ people than many of its regional neighbours, particularly in larger cities and tourist destinations.
-Same-sex marriage is not recognised, but most visitors encounter little difficulty travelling openly.
+The country is socially more accepting of LGBTQ+ people than many of its regional neighbors, particularly in larger cities and tourist destinations.
+Same-sex marriage is not recognized, but most visitors encounter little difficulty traveling openly.
 Attitudes tend to be more conservative in some rural areas.

 -